agunginsani/web-pegipegi-ui/README.md

 ### Configuration

-Make sure you have installed [Nuxt Tailwind](https://tailwindcss.nuxt.dev/) with nuxt .
+Make sure you have installed [Nuxt Tailwind](https://tailwindcss.nuxt.dev/).
 Then, you need to add this on `tailwind.config.cjs`.

 ```js
 /**